 Also, I modified their plans to make the entertainment center smaller, so 8ft x 76 inches instead of 9.5ft x 87 inches.
 And we used 1/2″ thick plywood instead of 3/4″ to save money and make it less heavy.

 At this point, it was time to add the 2 barn doors!

 Note, this post contains some affiliate links.
 For more info see my disclosures here.

-*Note, materials listed are enough to build two barn doors at 71.5″ tall x 24″ wide.
-Modify material amount and cuts as needed for your barn door size.*
+- Materials listed above are enough to build two barn doors at 71.5″ tall x 24″ wide.
+Modify material amount and cuts as needed for your barn door size.